Our Values and Goals

-Our classes meet once a week for 2 hours, following the public school calendar and observing the Jewish holidays.
+Our classes meet once on a weekday for two hours, following the public school calendar and observing the Jewish holidays.
 A calendar is provided for each school year.

 Our class time is limited.
 Homework is therefore a part of the learning process.
 When homework is assigned, please help your child be prepared and learn.

 Books and Materials

 Occasionally, disruptive or challenging student behavior in class becomes a problem.
 When this occurs, the teacher, principal, parents and student will confer to discuss options for better behavior and agree upon a plan of action to preserve a productive learning environment for the class.
 Our goal is to create the best learning environment for all of our students.

 Shabbat Dinners & Holiday Celebrations